 What Is Not Allowed

-Any email addresses collected in a means other than what’s outlined above is not allowed to be used for email marketing purposes.
-However, there are a few gray areas or situations where consent seems explicit, but actually isn’t.
+Any email addresses collected by a means other than what’s outlined above are not allowed to be used for email marketing purposes.
+However, there are a few grey areas or situations where consent seems explicit but actually isn’t.

 By using Samba, you agree not to import or send emails to addresses in the following cases:

 - When the email addresses are provided by a third party.
 Regardless of what the third party claims about the recipient’s consent, you must always obtain the consent of the recipient yourself.